GandhiCloudLab/envizi-learning-journey-blog/readme.md

 #### Create Location

-Location can be created by clicking on `Manage > Location`.
+Similarly location can be created by clicking on `Manage > Location`.

 #### Create Account

-Account can be created by clicking on `Manage > Account`
+Similarly account can be created by clicking on `Manage > Account`

 #### Create Records (Data)

-1. Select the account from the left panel.
+1. Select an account from the left panel.

 <img src="images/06-load-account-data11.png">